top of page

 5. Invest in a good quality and appealing water bottle

 I find that when I have something cute and aesthetically pleasing, I am more inclined to use it and have it around.
 I think the same idea is applied to a water bottle.
 Having one that fits your style, and space makes it easier to bring along with you.
-Ready to be filled up by a water fountain, you never have to worry about buying plastic water bottles, in turn helping the environment and your pockets.
+Some brands may be all the rave at a certain time, like Stanley's right now, but there are so many affordable options out there, and some free ones you may have laying around from random fairs/giveaways.
+Being prepared to fill up your bottle while you're at the gym or a nearby water fountain, you never have to worry about buying plastic water bottles, in turn helping the environment and your pockets.

 6. Set drinking goals

 Set time periods throughout the day to drink a certain amount of water.
-There are clever ways to do this, like marking actual times on your water bottle.
+There are clever ways to do this, like marking actual times on your water bottle, or buying ones that already have this system designed on it.
 Or setting a goal of finishing a liter by a specific time during the day.
 Knowing how much a water bottle holds can give you perspective of how many of those filled water bottle/canteens that you strive to finish before you hit the sack at night.

 7. Drink instead of mindlessly snacking